access-watch/access-watch-node/api.md

 <a name="AccessWatch.fwdHeaders"></a>

 ### AccessWatch.fwdHeaders : <code>AccessWatch.ForwardHeaders</code>
 The standard headers that a reverse proxy should set.
+This means that forwarded request should set the headers `X-Forwarded-For`, `X-Forwarded-Proto`, and the first entry of `X-Forwarded-For`

 **Kind**: static property of <code>[AccessWatch](#AccessWatch)</code>
 <a name="AccessWatch.ForwardedHeaders"></a>